pupil-labs/pupil-docs/user-docs/pupil-capture.md

 See [Data format](#data-format) for a detailed explanation of the dictionary keys.

+### Frame Publisher

+The `Frame Publisher` plugin broadcasts frames from the world and eye cameras with help of the "IPC backbone".
+You can subscribe using the topic prefix `frame.`.

+There is a [pupil-helper example script](https://github.com/pupil-labs/pupil-helpers/blob/0df77b47cebd49a6c35b6769da483c115a626836/pupil_remote/recv_world_video_frames.py) that showcases how to receive and decode world frames.

 ### Pupil Time Sync

 If you want to record data from multiple sensors (e.g. multiple Pupil Capture instances)